jonprine/blockchain-developer-bootcamp-final-project/README.md

 ### Contracts and Testing

 - Open up Ganache to run in port `8545`
-- In root directory - `truffle migrate --network development`
+- In root directory run `truffle migrate --network development`
-- In Truffle console: `test`
+- Run `truffle test`
 - There should be 10 tests that pass.

 ### Frontend